ploutusFi/Ploutos-Docs/about-gravita-protocol/partnerships-and-integrations.md

 Before whitelisting any new collaterals, our team follows a multi-step process.

-Please contact us at marketing \[at] gravitaprotocol.com if you wish to reach Levra Protocol users with your token.
+Please contact us at marketing \[at] levra.money if you wish to reach Levra Protocol users with your token.